NiklasMM/sixgun_discord_bot/README.md

 # Sixgun Discord Bot

-This is a discord bot for the Podcast Network Sigun.org
+This is a discord bot for the Podcast Network Sixgun.org

 Current features:

 * Watches feeds for podcasts and posts messages for new episodes in the shows channel.
+* Replies with random servitor quote if mentioned.

 To run add a config file `config.py`, which looks like this: